 In 1991, on his return from Indonesia Dan stopped in San Francisco where in Golden Gate Park he happened upon an African band named Kotoja – who was performing upbeat Afro-beat music to a happy, dancing crowd.
 That chance occurrence led Dan to start the Putumayo World Music record label with his friend Michael Kraus in 1993.
 For the past 25 years, Putumayo World Music has become known for its joyful compilations of international music, featuring album covers illustrated by British artist Nicola Heindl.

 In 1999, Putumayo launched its children’s division, Putumayo Kids, with the ground-breaking release, World Playground.
 The album quickly became a staple in classrooms and homes around the world.
 After winning many Parents' Choice, National Parenting and other awards, Putumayo Kids has become known as the leading source of international music for children.
 In 2012, the company began creating and distributing cultural coloring books.
 Then in 2017 Putumayo Kids partnered with Barefoot Books to distribute select multicultural books and activity sets, and continues to expand its offerings.
-Putumayo Kids is also proud to present partnerships with Alex Beard, a New Orleans native artist and author, and Enchanted Lion Books.
+Putumayo Kids is also proud to present a partnership with Enchanted Lion Books.

 As a long time fan of international folk art and photography, Dan was pleased to launch two greeting card collections in 2017.
 One collection features the artwork of Nicola Heindl which has also become recognizable on Putumayo’s album covers.
 Each of the Nicola Heindl greeting cards includes a free regional song download.
 The collection of world photography cards features the work of globe-trotting African-American photographer Emerson Matabele.
 In 2018, note cards by Brazilian block print artist José Francisco Borges and Louisiana Folk Artist William Hemmerling were added.
 The following year in 2019, London artist, Christopher Corr, and Louisiana's Cajun artist, George Rodrigue's art were added to the Putumayo Greeting card collection.